-To kick off the spring hazardous weather preparedness season, your local National Weather Service in Brownsville conducts a Mock Tornado Drill so you can exercise your plans in the event a tornado threatens your location.
-The drill will be conducted on Wednesday, March 8.
+As part of the spring hazardous weather prepaedness season, your local National Weather Service in Brownsville conducts a Mock Tornado Drill so you can exercise your plans in the event a tornado threatens your location.
+The drill will be conducted on Wednesday, March 6.